donkruger/share_transfer_template/knowledge_set.md

 **Check for:**
 - All required fields completed (marked with *)
 - Valid email addresses for all people
-- Correct ID number formats
+- Correct South African ID number format - ie. 13 digit South African ID number
 - Future passport expiry dates
 - Minimum number of people added for your entity type

 ### File Upload Issues
 **Solutions:**
-- Ensure files are in PDF, JPG, or PNG format
+- Ensure files are in PDF, JPG, PNG, zip or rar format
 - Check file size limits
 - Try uploading one file at a time
-- Refresh the page and try again

 ### Validation Errors
 **Steps to resolve:**